 Don’t worry if they’re too young to be taught such boundaries.

+It’s never too early to start setting boundaries.
 Learning about boundaries early in life gives children the skills to navigate future relationships, such that they are less likely to do things that make others uncomfortable.
 It all boils down to knowing what is acceptable behaviour, and what is not.
 This important life skill is one for you to teach as parents, and one for them, as children, to learn and hold.

 1. Give Clear and Direct Rules

-This leaves little ambiguity or loopholes.
+When setting boundaries, it’s important to leave little ambiguity or loopholes.
 Your child is less likely to cross the line as it’s easier for them to follow and understand the rules.
 Remember, they are still developing their language capabilities too!
 Your language should be directive and close-ended (and not open-ended or open for misinterpretation).

 Let’s have a look at two instructions: